sezzle/sezzle-merchant-resources/Widgets/Static Widgets.md

 * Sezzle cannot provide instant updates.
 * More effort required by the merchant for implementation and maintenance. <i>Some development experience required.</i>
 * If Sezzle support is needed, access credentials or a video call will be required.

+For Shopify Buy + non-Shopify storefront, neither the widget script nor the static widget work.
+Instead, add the <a href="https://github.com/sezzle/static-widgets/blob/production/src/sezzle-shopify-buy-static-widget/sezzle-shopify-buy-static-widget.html" target="_blank">static widget lite</a> with the instructions provided in the file.